epiverse-trace/cfr/README.md

 # Load the Ebola 1976 data provided with the package
 data("ebola1976")

-# assign a location
-ebola1976$location <- "DRC"

-# read epidist for EVD onset to death from {epiparameter}
+# read delay distribution for ebolavirus onset to death from {epiparameter}
 # accesses parameters reported in https://doi.org/10.1016/S0140-6736(18)31387-4
 onset_to_death_ebola <- epiparameter::epidist_db(
   disease = "Ebola Virus Disease",